portsip/portsip-pbx-administration-guide/v16/en/portsip_pbx_administration_guide_v16_en.md

 The user can grant permissions by selecting a role from the `Role` list box; the `User` role indicates that the user has typical extension access; the `Admin` role indicates that the user is a tenant administrator and can manage the tenant via the web port.

+If a user has the `Admin` role, we refer to them as a `Tenant Admin`.
+The `Tenant Admin` can manage the tenant.

 The PortSIP PBX allows add more than one administrator to a tenant.

 The `Email` field is mandatory since the PBX will need to send the notification email to the user's email address.